Target Audience: CPAs, EAs

-DISCLAIMER: THIS SEMINAR WAS FILMED IN GRAPEVINE, TEXAS, ON JULY 30, 2013, AND THE INFORMATION WAS CORRECT AT THE TIME OF RECORDING.
+DISCLAIMER: THIS SEMINAR WAS FILMED IN san diego, california, ON JULY 17, 2014, AND THE INFORMATION WAS CORRECT AT THE TIME OF RECORDING.

-The Wage and Investment operating division delivered this seminar at the 2013 IRS Nationwide Tax Forum.
+The Small Business/Self-Employed operating division delivered this seminar at the 2014 IRS Nationwide Tax Forum.

 By the end of this presentation you will be able to: